protocolbuffers/protocolbuffers.github.io/content/editions/overview.md

 currently in **pre-release review** and is not yet recommended for production code.

-The examples in this topic show edition 2024 features, but edition 2024 is currently in **pre-release review** and is not yet recommended for production code.

 ## Lifecycle of a Feature {#lifecycles}

 Editions provide the fundamental increments for the lifecycle of a feature.